chainer/chainer/docs/source/tutorial/dcgan.rst

 These generative models can be used for the following purposes:

-* Assistance for creative activities (e.g. line drawing coloring)
+* Assistance for creative activities (e.g. coloring of line drawing)
 * Providing interfaces to people (e.g. generating natural sentences)
 * Reduction of data creation cost (e.g. use as a simulator)

 .. note::
-    When we talk about generative model, we sometimes explain it aginst discrimination model in classification problem [1].
+    When we talk about generative model, we sometimes explain it against discrimination model in classification problem [1].
 However, when we talk about generating model in GAN, it is natural to define it as a model of probability distribution that generates training data.